Flour kurabiye

 Flour kurabiye (Turkish: Un kurabiyesi) is a kind of Turkish cookie that is made from butter, sunflower oil (or another mild flavored oil), baking powder, and the namesake ingredient flour.
 Generally, vanilla powder (commonly used as a substitute for vanilla extract in Turkish baked goods) is also added.
 Flour kurabiye is a variant of kurabiye.

+Also known as Turkish Shortbread, they are traditionally served with Turkish tea.
+They are rolled into logs, sliced, and baked until just barely set.

+Origin

+The word "kurabiye" originates from the Persian term "gulābiya," which was often flavored with rose water.
+The preparation and name were adapted by Ottoman cuisine, leading to widespread regional variations across Turkey and other areas of the former Ottoman Empire.

+Flour kurabiye became associated with Turkish home baking traditions, sold in pastry shops, featured in holiday menus, tea times, and bakery displays, and have been cherished by Turkish grandmothers for ages.
+They remain very popular today.